 Before and After Content

-- Order: Order your displayed entries by any field, entry creation date, entry update date, or randomly rotate.
-If you have a Single Entry Display Format, you can randomly switch between entries each time the page is refreshed.
+Order your displayed entries by any field, entry creation date, entry update date, or randomly rotate.
+If you have a Single Entry View and select “Entry creation date – Descending”, then only the most recent entry will be displayed.
+Likewise, when you select “Random”, a random entry will be displayed every time the page is visited or refreshed.

 Limit which entries are shown.
 Entries can be filtered based on parameters in the URL, the current user, date ranges, etc. For more information on filtering views, click here.